Rich-Harris/packd/README.md

 ## Using packd

-You can try a hosted version of packd at https://packd.now.sh. **This is not designed with production use in mind!
-Please host your own instance if you want to use packd for your own apps.**
+You can try a hosted version of packd at https://bundle.run.

-Bundles can be accessed [like so](https://packd.now.sh/left-pad).
+Bundles can be accessed [like so](https://bundle.run/left-pad).
 Bear in mind that if a bundle isn't cached, it needs to be installed and built before it can be served, which may take a little while:

 ```
 /[name]